 The Andean Trade Promotion and Drug Eradication Act (ATPDEA)

-If you have any questions about this program, please contact Richard Stetson at the U.S. Department of Commerce
+If you have any questions about this program, please contact Maria Goodman at the U.S. Department of Commerce

 The Andean Trade Preference Act was enacted in 1991 to combat drug production and trafficking in the Andean countries: Bolivia, Colombia, Ecuador and Peru.
 The program offered trade benefits to help these countries develop and strengthen legitimate industries.
 The Andean Trade Preference Act was expanded under the Trade Act of 2002, and called the Andean Trade Promotion and Drug Eradication Act (ATPDEA).
 It provided duty-free access to U.S. markets for approximately 5,600 products.
 Due to the fact that Colombia and Peru implemented Free Trade Agreements with the U.S., and Bolivia and Ecuador become ineligible, the ATPDEA expired on July 31, 2013.